How to use this guide

 Why Does It Take Longer?

-- Multiple Defendants: We may need to sue the driver, the trucking company, the broker, and the manufacturer.
+- Multiple Defendants: We may need to evaluate the driver, motor carrier, broker, trailer owner, loader, shipper, or maintenance provider.

 - Electronic Evidence: Extracting and analyzing "Black Box" (ECM) data takes time and expert analysis.